cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 ### Single application

-To enable replication for a single application, you need to scale up to create a slave:
+To enable replication for a single application, you need to scale up to create a replica:

 1. Open the Application Overview from your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on the *Servers* tab